 Hello friends!
-Today I’m lettering on wood, and you can easily recreate this DIY hand lettered wood sign in 4 quick steps.
+Today I’m writing on wood signs, and you can easily recreate this DIY hand lettered wood sign in 4 quick steps.
 Video included!

-It’s the holiday season, the perfect time to make a DIY hand lettered wood sign to decorate your home.
+It’s the holiday season, the perfect time to make a DIY hand lettered wood sign by simply using a pen and writing on wood signs.
 Or make a few extras to give as gifts.
 I have tips on how to transfer your image onto the wood, what kind of pens (yes pens! not paint) to use and how to add a protective sealer onto it.
 So let’s get started!

 A DIY hand lettered wood sign is great way to get creative and make something personalized in an afternoon.
 You could letter a name, a quote, a poem or a year to commemorate.
 The possibilities are endless.